mosesdinakaran/magento-log/README.md

-# Magento Rest Api, Elastic Search, GraphQl Logging
+# Magento Logging

 A very lightweight logging module that supports
 - Rest Api Logging
 - Elastic Search Logging
 - GraphQl Logging
+- RabbitMq Logging
+- Varnish Cache Tag Bans Logging

+No Core files is overriden or modified.
+These logging are implemented using plugins.

 > ### Please note that, This extension is for debugging purpose only, Once enabled this extension will write all/partial request and response to the log file based on your configuration, So plz be advised that keeping this extension on enabled mode for a long time will fill up your disk space.
 Once the debugging is completed this needs to be disabled